 Create blog subscription popups

-Designmodo, a well-known website for web designers and developers, uses a blog subscription popup to build their email list.
+Firstly, you can use a blog subscription popup to build your email list.
 The good practice is to show a widget after your site visitors spend some time reading the blog, so that only those genuinely interested in their content are invited to subscribe.

 Why is this blog widget a good example to follow?
 Well, it clearly states what type of materials you can expect to receive in the newsletter and how often they will be delivered, and it has an eye-catching creative in it, which makes it hard to miss it on the page.

 Lower bounce rate and grab abandoning readers’ attention